 “The class used to come in and we got started by sitting in squats while I took roll as quickly as I could,” he said.
 “We don’t sit in squats anymore.
 Now they come into the gym and immediately start doing jumping jacks and staying busy.”

 Previously Bradley had no way to quantify exactly how much time students spent actively moving.
-With students now wearing the adidas Zone heart rate monitors, Bradley can see exactly how many active minutes his students record and he can share that data with administrators.
+With students now wearing the IHT ZONE heart rate monitors, Bradley can see exactly how many active minutes his students record and he can share that data with administrators.

 “More time with the students moving is the key,” he said.
 “We are always looking for ways to be more efficient so we can increase that time.”